|

 Paul Williamson

 is an Australian poet who has published on a broad range of topics in numerous magazines and e-zines in Australia, New Zealand, USA, Canada, Japan and the UK.
+His background is in Earth Sciences.

 Collections Along the Forest Corridor A Hint of Eden Ties to Red Hill Edge of Southern Bright To the Spice Islands The DNA Bookshelf Moments from Red Hill